D528lgym/docs-ciam-cloud/en/docs/guides/guides-overview.md

 - Define the organization structure.
 - Delegate administration capabilities to users in suborganization.
 - Manage users in individual organizations.
-- Allow users from each organization to log in to shared applications using each organization's IdP.
+- Allow users from each organization to log in to shared applications using each organization's akim

 See the following topics for instructions: